 Many Producers Were Too Scared To Make The Film Happen

 Before writing Thirteen with Nikki Reed, Catherine Hardwicke was a successful production designer with the connections to pitch the movie to various Hollywood producers.
 However, when making the rounds, she found many were too scared of the film's subject matter.

 "[Producers] were terrified to make the movie," Hardwicke explained in 2003.
 She eventually found a couple producers who were willing to take a chance, Michael London (Milk) and Jeffrey Levy-Hinte (Laurel Canyon).

 - Photo: Fox Searchlight

 Only One Of The Stars Had A Real Tongue Piercing

 Even people who haven't seen Thirteen probably recognize the poster where Tracy and Evie display their tongue piercings.
 For the actresses who played the parts, Evan Rachel Wood used a fake piercing, but Nikki Reed's was completely real.

 Reed said she got the piercing at age 11 by playing her divorced parents against each other, convincing each of them the other one had already consented to it.
 "She knew how to work it," said Hardwicke.

 Catherine Hardwicke met Nikki Reed when she was five years old, as she was dating Reed's father at the time.
-They wound up developing a close relationship, with Hardwicke even considering Reed a surrogate daughter.
+They developed a close relationship, with Hardwicke even considering Reed a surrogate daughter.